conda-forge/cfep/cfep-09.md

 2. An earlier version of this proposal was designed around a migration being a YAML snippet.
 However, `conda_build_config.yaml` files can have conda-build selectors in them (e.g., `# [osx]`).
 This conda-build feature makes it pretty hard to use a YAML snippet as a patch on th global pinnings file.
 Using a direct copy of the proposed new global pinnings file is simpler.
 This procedure also allows us to migrate almost anything in the file.

 3. Some suggestions have been centered around directly looking at the package versions in the pinnings file to determine which one is newer.
 This procedure has some flaws.
 First, it does not allow us to downgrade pinnings if needed.
 It is ambiguous in the case that we migrate more than one package where one version goes up and the other goes down.
-Finally, it does not cover changes to things like selectors or zip keys which don't have version associated with them.
+Finally, it does not cover changes to things like selectors or zip keys which don't have a version associated with them.

 ## Other sections